ExoMol/Scriptyard/Diabatiser/README.md

 This is a Julia module for transforming potential energy curves, dipole moment curves, spin-orbit coupling curves, etc. between diabatic and adiabatic representations.
 It provides methods for fitting arbitrary functional forms of the non-adiabatic coupling curves in order to obtain the unitary transformation matrix between the two representations.

-A concise discussion of the adiabatic-diabatic transformation can be found in (_Abrol and Kuppermann_, J. Chem.
+A concise discussion of the adiabatic-diabatic transformation can be found in [_Abrol and Kuppermann_, J. Chem.
 Phys.
-116, 1035-1062 (2002))[https://doi.org/10.1063/1.1419257].
+116, 1035-1062 (2002)](https://doi.org/10.1063/1.1419257).
 Their discussion relates to solving the Poisson equation to obtain a multi-dimensional NAC for the triatomic system H<sub>3</sub>, but the material in section I. is independent of the molecule and applies generally to any two-state system.

 ## Setup